gvalvano/multiscale-adversarial-attention-gates/README.md

-#  Weakly Supervised Segmentation with Multi-scale Adversarial Attention Gates
+#  Learning to Segment from Scribbles using Multi-scale Adversarial Attention Gates

 Code for the paper:

-> Valvano G., Leo A. and Tsaftaris S. A. (2021), *Learning to Segment from Scribbles using Multi-scale Adversarial Attention Gates*.
+> Valvano G., Leo A. and Tsaftaris S. A. (2021), *Learning to Segment from Scribbles using Multi-scale Adversarial Attention Gates*, recently accepted at: IEEE Transaction on Medical Imaging.

 The official project page is [here](https://vios-s.github.io/multiscale-adversarial-attention-gates).
 An online version of the paper can be found [here](https://arxiv.org/abs/2007.01152).